ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/HELP.md

 3. There is a folder named **icons** inside this applet directory.
 It contains several symbolic icons (most of them are from the Faenza icon theme) and each icon can be used directly by name (on a custom launcher, for example).

+***

+### Applet localization

+- If this applet was installed from Cinnamon Settings, all of these applet's localizations where automatically installed.
+- If this applet was installed manually and not trough Cinnamon Settings, localizations can be installed by executing the script called **localizations.sh** from a terminal opened inside the applet's folder.
+- If this applet has no locale available for your language, you could create it by following [these instructions](https://github.com/Odyseus/CinnamonTools/wiki/Xlet-localizations) and send the .po file to me.
+    - If you have a GitHub account:
+        - You could send a pull request with the new locale file.
+        - If you don't want to clone the repository, just create a Gist and send me the link.
+    - If you don't have/want a GitHub account:
+        - You can send me a [Pastebin](http://pastebin.com/) (or similar service) to my [Mint Forums account](https://forums.linuxmint.com/memberlist.php?mode=viewprofile&u=164858).
+- If the source text (in English) and/or my translation to Spanish has errors/inconsistencies, feel free to report them.